Border entry restrictions

 - don’t have a New Zealand visa.

-If you’re not a New Zealand citizen or resident you must to get approval from Immigration New Zealand before travelling to New Zealand.
+If you’re not a New Zealand citizen or resident you legally must get approval from Immigration New Zealand before travelling to New Zealand.

-There are also exceptions to some vessels.
-This includes cargo ships, fishing vessels unloading catch and ships coming from Antarctica.
+There are also exceptions for some vessels.
+These include cargo ships, fishing vessels unloading catch and ships coming from Antarctica.

 Managed isolation and quarantine